12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Implement the use of time-tracking and employee-monitoring software across your organization.
 You can conduct project time-tracking or track specific tasks with the prominent apps.

-This helps prevent employees from wasting time at work.
+This helps prevent employees from wasting company time at work.

 You can encourage your employees to take charge and improve their working process to eliminate time-wasting activities.